kvamis01/kvamis01.github.io/content/posts/Perfectionism is an act of cowardice.md

 If ABC is Always Be Closing, a mantra I follow is Always Be Shipping.
 Sure, plenty of my writing is just for me and doesn’t make it to publication as a choice, but it’s finished.
 I allow myself to have creative lulls, to step out of routine and explore new interests or purposefully (painfully) embrace the suck when the inspiration is dry.
 But one thing I regularly tell myself is to not allow quality to get in the way of publishing.

 When I was a kid, my dad’s friend Elmo was a carpenter that framed a lot of houses around small towns in southwestern Minnesota.
 He’d sarcastically joke when finishing up a framing job: “Well, perfect is good enough.”
-That little joke is something I say to myself pretty often when I’m clicking “publish,” knowing it’s nowhere near perfect, but it’s getting me a little closer to excellent each day.
+That little joke is something I say to myself pretty often when I’m clicking “publish,” knowing it’s nowhere near perfect, but it’s getting me a little closer to excellent each d ay.

 ![](kvamis01.github.io/images/Pasted%20image%2020251007164650.png)